SoftUni-Internal/interactive-content/EN/06-Database-Basics/03-Database-Engine.md

 The workflow is as follows:

-- create a query through the client which is passed to the engine
+Create a query through the client which is passed to the engine.

-   - the engine processes the query and accesses the data.
+The engine processes the query and accesses the data.

-- the database returns the desired data to the engine.
+The database returns the desired data to the engine.

-- in the end, the engine interprets the returned data and passes it to the client in a human-readable format.
+In the end, the engine interprets the returned data and passes it to the client in a human-readable format.

 [/slide]